JayMcDowell/MHFMapp/www/README.md

 Phase 4 -completed
 Enable scrolling in XCode.
 Research and integrate the streaming radio content (this will consist of songs that are performed by the inductees or the instruments in the exhibits).

-Phase 5
+Phase 5 -completed
-Update content after functionality is established.
+clean up the video frames in my inductee and exhibit pages.
+Used vidfit.js for this.

 Phase 6
+Update radio page

+Phase 7
 Purchase the new media blanket licenses from Ascap, BMI and SESAC for the streaming music part of the app.